 - 3:15 – 3:30 p.m. | CAMPER PICK-UP – at Spruce Grove Fieldhouse

 Whistler Nature Camp is $49 a day and Optional After-Care Program is $14.
 Space is limited!
 Secure a spot today.
 Please note that AWARE reserves the right to change and/or cancel session dates based on funding, location availability and/or session capacity.Register for Summer Camp

-We hope the Parent/Guardian Handbook and registration portal will provide all the information you need.
-If you have any questions about Whistler Nature Camp you can e-mail us through email@example.com.
+We hope the Parent/Guardian & Camper Handbook and registration portal will provide all the information you need.
+If you have any additional questions about Whistler Nature Camp, please e-mail us at email@example.com.